Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 Two numbers and a board meeting.
 That is what the operator brought to the audit.

-Reported ROAS, twelve-week trailing, was 3.8x.
+Claimed ROAS, twelve-week trailing, was 3.8x.
 The Google Ads dashboard said the operator was making three dollars and eighty cents in revenue for every dollar spent.
-The agency report said the same thing.
-Both reports were consistent with each other.
+The agency summary said the same thing.
+Both numbers were consistent with each other.

 Actual purchase ROAS, when reconstructed from Shopify-side purchase data only, was 1.4x.
 Less than half of what the dashboard said.
 The dashboard had been right about the conversion count and wrong about what the conversions were.

 The board meeting was in three weeks.
-The CFO asked the marketing lead to reconcile the two reads.
-The marketing lead asked Stan Consulting to read the account before the meeting.
+The CFO asked the marketing lead to reconcile the two checks.
+The marketing lead asked Stan Consulting to assess the account before the meeting.

 The audit was scoped at this point.
 Seventy-two-hour written verdict.
 The brief was one sentence: tell us why the dashboard says we are profitable and the bank account says we are not.